UtrechtUniversity/yoda/docs/design/processes/publication-process.md

 **Step 3:** Determine Last Modification Time
 - Add to State

-**Step 4:** Generate Combi XML consisting of user and system metadata
+**Step 4:** Generate Combi JSON consisting of user and system metadata
-- Save CombiXML in temporary collection
+- Save CombiJSON in temporary collection
-- Add path of CombiXML to state
+- Add path of CombiJSON to state

-**Step 5:** Generate DataCite XML from Combi XML
+**Step 5:** Generate DataCite JSON from Combi JSON
-- Add DataCite XML to state
+- Add DataCite JSON to state
 - On failure:
 	- Flag package with unrecoverable failure
 	- Bail